jantobola/DDEngine/README.md

 - DDEngine module depends on this module.

 WaterRendering
 - It is a demo project.
-It shows how DDEngine can be used.
+It demonstrates how DDEngine can be used.
 - Simple water simulation based od spring field.

 ![Skybox, texturing](http://fii.cz/vbhhaepq)